-Natalia Saavedra (designer) has made a name for herself in the Toronto Arts community through her work in design education for social change.
-She has worked in different design-related settings both as an intern, community organizer and as a designer for the past 3 years.
-Natalia holds a bachelor of design from the Ontario College of Art and Design University.
+Natalia Saavedra (principal & creative director) has made a name for herself in the Toronto Arts community through her work in design education for social change.
+She has worked in different design-related settings both as a community organizer and as a designer for the past 6 years.
+Natalia holds a Bachelor of Design degree from OCAD University.
 Her graduating thesis focused on the impact of graphic design outside of the mainstream exchanges of supply and demand, or capitalism, into a community-based practice of arts and design.
 She works with anti-oppressive and anti-authoritarian community-based organizations in Toronto, in the hopes of creating a sustainable and long-lasting relationship between her politics and her passion as a graphic designer.
-She is the funder and creative director of the Radical Design School, a grassroots community response to graphic media needs in the city of Toronto and beyond.
+She teaches in Design and Social Justice at George Brown College, and is the founder and creative director of the Radical Design School, a grassroots community response to graphic media needs in the city of Toronto and beyond.

-For over 10 years Derek Hogue (preferred contract web developer) has been designing and developing websites for radical publishers, artists and musicians, and non-profit advocacy organizations across Canada and beyond.
-An HTML and CSS expert, he is also an experienced PHP developer, and deeply-versed in both the ExpressionEngine and WordPress content-management platforms.
-His free, open-source GigPress WordPress plugin has been highly-lauded, and has become an essential tool used by musicians and artists the world-over; and his custom ExpressionEngine add-ons have won numerous awards and nominations.
+For over 15 years Derek Hogue (preferred contract web developer) has been designing and developing websites for radical publishers, artists and musicians, and non-profit advocacy organizations across Canada and beyond.
+An HTML and CSS expert, he is also an experienced PHP developer, and deeply-versed in content-management platforms such as Craft, ExpressionEngine, and WordPress.
+He designed and developed the free, open-source WordPress plugin GigPress (acquired by Modern Tribe in 2016), which has become an essential tool used by musicians and artists the world-over; and his custom ExpressionEngine add-ons have won numerous awards and nominations.